aswinudhayakumar/account-transactions/README.md

 - `DB_HOST` - The hostname of the database server.
 - `DB_PORT` - The port on which the database is running.
 - `SSL_MODE` - SSL connection mode to the database.
 This can be set to disable, require, etc., depending on your database configuration.
+- `SHUTDOWN_TIMEOUT` (Optional): Specifies the duration (in seconds) the application waits before forcefully terminating processes during shutdown.
+Default is 5 seconds.

 These environment variables must be set in a .env file or configured directly in your system to ensure proper connectivity and behavior of the application.

 ## 🔗 Links